Discovery+: Content library

 The library of Discovery+ is drawn primarily from the original programming of Warner Bros.
 Discovery's channel brands, including but not limited to Discovery Channel, Animal Planet, TLC, Travel Channel, Magnolia Network, HGTV, Food Network, Investigation Discovery, CNN, and other international brands where applicable such as Asian Food Network.

 In the U.S., Discovery+ has also licensed non-scripted programming from A&E Networks—including A&E, History, and Lifetime programs—and NBCUniversal Global Distribution—including American Ninja Warrior, The Biggest Loser, Flipping Out, Queer Eye, The Real Housewives of Melbourne, Cheshire, Johannesburg, Top Chef Canada (which is produced for the Canadian version of Food Network), and WAGS.

 On August 4, 2022, WBD announced that a CNN content hub featuring a selection of its original series and documentaries would be added to the service.
 CNN had attempted to launch a streaming service, CNN+, during the lead-up to the WarnerMedia/Discovery merger, but it was discontinued by Perrette and new CNN head Chris Licht only a month after its launch due to its conflicts with the merged company's OTT strategy.

-In October 2022, WBD announced an agreement with Filipino media company ABS-CBN to license lifestyle programming from its pay television channel Metro Channel in Central and Southeast Asia, with distribution via Discovery+, Discovery Asia, and Asian Food Network.
+In October 2022, WBD announced an agreement with Philippine media company ABS-CBN to license lifestyle programming from its pay television channel Metro Channel in Central and Southeast Asia, with distribution via Discovery+, Discovery Asia, and Asian Food Network.

 Sports

 In selected European territories, Discovery+ offers sports content via Warner Bros.
 Discovery's Eurosport and TNT Sports networks, subsuming Eurosport's previous streaming platform Eurosport Player.
 The service began to subsume GolfTV following its December 2022 shutdown.

-Also, in September 2023, BT Group and Warner Bros.
-Discovery announced that the BT Sport app and web player would close on October 12, 2023, making Discovery+ the new streaming home for TNT Sports.
+In October 2023, BT Group and Warner Bros.
+Discovery announced that the BT Sport app and web player would close, making Discovery+ the new streaming home for TNT Sports.

 In February 2024, MotorTrend+ was shut down and its content and subscribers were migrated to Discovery+.

+Since 2024 the sport section of Eurosport was migrated towards HBO Max, in the UK TNT Sports (United Kingdom) migrated from Discovery+ towards HBO Max on 26 March 2026 completing the European migration.
+But in some countries sport is still available in both Discovery+ and HBO Max.